Florida Paycheck Calculator Guide

 - Corporate income tax (5.5% for businesses, not individuals)

-For W-2 employees, this means your pay stub will show federal tax and FICA — and nothing else in the state/local section.
+For W-2 employees, this means your pay stub shows federal tax and FICA — and nothing else in the state/local section.
+A very clean paycheck.

 Florida Take-Home Pay at Every Salary Level (2026)